18831655736/DFSSD/README.md

    pip install -r requirements.txt

-#### Data Preparation
+## Usage

+1. **Dataset**:
-1. **Dataset**: This repository uses the **CR7-DET** dataset for training and testing.
-The dataset can be downloaded from the following link:
+   This repository uses the **CR7-DET** dataset for training and testing.
+You can download the dataset from the following link:

    - [CR7-DET Dataset](<INSERT_YOUR_DATASET_LINK_HERE>)

+   Make sure to download and place the dataset in the appropriate directory for training and testing.

 2. **Data Splitting**:
-   - The **CR7-DET** dataset is split into **three subsets**: **training**, **validation**, and **testing**.
+   The **CR7-DET** dataset is divided into **three subsets**:
-   - The data split is **80% for training**, **10% for validation**, and **10% for testing**.
-This ensures a balanced distribution for training the model, validating during training, and evaluating the final model's performance.
+   - **Training**: 80% of the dataset is used for training the model.
+   - **Validation**: 10% of the dataset is reserved for validating the model during training.
-   - We use the **validation** set during training for hyperparameter tuning and model performance evaluation.
-The **test** set is used only for final evaluation after training is complete.
+   - **Testing**: 10% of the dataset is used for evaluating the final model after training is complete.

+   This data split ensures that the model has a well-balanced distribution for:
+   - **Training**: Learning from the labeled data.
+   - **Validation**: Fine-tuning hyperparameters and model selection during training.
+   - **Testing**: Final evaluation of the trained model’s performance.

 3. **Preprocessing**:
-   - The dataset undergoes several preprocessing steps, including resizing the images to a fixed size, normalization, and augmentation.
+   The dataset undergoes several preprocessing steps to ensure consistency and to prepare it for training:
+   - **Resizing**: All images are resized to a fixed size.
+   - **Normalization**: The pixel values of the images are normalized to a standard range (e.g., 0 to 1 or -1 to 1).
+   - **Augmentation**: Random augmentations are applied to improve model generalization (such as rotation, flipping, etc.).

    The preprocessing steps are implemented in `data/preprocessing.py`.
-   - You can adjust the preprocessing settings by modifying the configuration in the script.
+You can modify the configuration in this script if you wish to adjust the preprocessing settings according to your needs.

-### Training
+## Training and Testing

 To train the model, use the following command: